BrahmantyaWardhana/web-scraping/README.md

 [x] prep data for analysis or visualization (put into df and possibly import to csv)

-[] try to get more than just name of items (get mult variables)

-[] gather all relevant data for analysis
+[] get data periiodically and date them

 [] create visualization of the data